Top 5 Spooky Spots in the Peak District

 Of course, with each crash a great many lives were tragically lost, and inevitably this area is rife with reports of ghostly sightings.
 Of WWII planes that suddenly appear, silently, above the moorland, and disappear just as quickly.
 Or of the sound of aircraft engines straining to recover control, but with no plane to be seen.

-And our top spot goes to Bolsover Castle!
+And our top Spooky Spots in the Peak District goes to Bolsover Castle!

 Perched high on a ridge above the Vale of Scarsdale, on the eastern edge of the Peak District, Bolsover Castle is a place that oozes mystery.
 Built in the 17th Century and standing on the site of an ancient burial ground, it’s no wonder that there’s a chilling atmosphere here.